Ronner/Studio-One-Drag-And-Zoom/README.md

-# Studio One Middle Mouse Button Dragg &amp; Win+Mousewheel Pinch to Zoom
+# Studio One Middle Mouse Button Drag &amp; Win+Mousewheel Pinch to Zoom

 This AutoHotKey V2 script enables you to use the MMB (Middle Mouse Button) to drag the view of your arrangement, piano-roll etc, and allows you to use the WIN+MouseWheel to zoom horizontally and vertically at the same time (like "pinch to zoom").
 Functionality can be enabled/disabled and adjusted using the tray icon.
 It also comes with a "Run at startup" toggle so that you can start it up when your system boots and not have to think about it anymore.